billjh/blog/source/_posts/2017/go-concurrency-first-try.md

 <img class="no-box-shadow" src="zen.png" />

 My piece of code simply works.
-Next is to take it to the next level: making it concurrent.
+Then I wanted to bring it to the next level: making it concurrent.

 <img class="no-box-shadow" src="gophercomplex1.jpg">